Chart Color Schemes

 Health performance in Mansfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mansfield faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-Approximately 49% of its total population (~5,872 people) has private health cover, lower than the national average of 55.3%.
+Mansfield faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 49% of the total population (around 6,050 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis (impacting 9.4% of residents) and mental health issues (7.5%), while 67.0% report no medical ailments, compared to 63.0% in the rest of Victoria.
-As of June 2018, 25.2% of Mansfield's residents are aged 65 and over (3,024 people).
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 9.4% and 7.5% of residents respectively.
+Approximately 67.0% of residents declare themselves completely clear of medical ailments, compared to 63.0% across the rest of Victoria.
+Mansfield has 25.2% of residents aged 65 and over (around 3,115 people).
+Health outcomes among seniors in Mansfield are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health